The Introduction to our book Mindful Retirement, with an overview of the contents

 About the Author, Paul Cockeram

-After twenty years of teaching English Composition and Literature, fourteen of them spent at a single college, I resigned my post as a tenured Associate Professor.
-I walked away from a guaranteed income, from work I was good at and could complete with less and less effort.
+After twenty years of teaching English Composition and Literature, I resigned my post as a tenured Associate Professor and walked away from a guaranteed income.
 I had no plan.
-It must have driven my poor mother crazy.
+It drove my poor mother crazy.

-Times have changed.
-The No Child Left Behind Act exiled Palmer’s notion of truth from high schools by creating a curriculum based on standardized tests.
-Soon teachers nationwide were teaching for the test.
-A similar poison began seeping into higher education through “assessment,” which measures everything about the educational experience except what really matters.
-Soon colleges and universities valued only what they could measure.
-It was impossible to focus on truth as a conversation.
+From my teaching career, I had learned how to satisfy curiosity with conversation.
+I learned that I am happiest when I can say true things to people who need to hear them.
+Unfortunately, teaching has become less and less like a conversation.
+Learning seems less focused on finding truth.
+The No Child Left Behind Act created a curriculum based on standardized tests, so teachers nationwide taught students how to pass tests.
+Quickly, colleges and universities began to value what they could measure and nothing else.
 Students started falling into silence, wanting only to hear the correct answers so they could fill in the correct bubbles on the test.
-When they realized that my classes required them to write papers rather than multiple choice tests, and they were graded on whether they could have thoughts of their own rather than regurgitate facts, they grew sullen.
+When they realized that my classes required them to write papers rather than multiple choice tests, and required them to produce thoughts rather than regurgitate facts, many of them grew sullen.
 It was time for me to go.

-Farther than ever from my community, I also found myself far from truth.
-I roamed through Harrisburg, Pennsylvania until I reached the ends of streets I thought were endless.
-In time, however, I began to discover another part of that winter—the part I find hard to discuss for fear of getting myself in trouble.
-How can I talk about the affection I started to feel for our Covid year?
-I believe others felt it, too.
-Albert Camus’ The Plague shows how a pandemic forces “inactivity upon” the city it strikes.
+I fell in love with our Covid year.
+I believe others did, too.
+Albert Camus’ novel The Plague shows how a pandemic forces “inactivity upon” the city it strikes.
 The comedian Marc Maron enjoyed a relief from the pressures of career and success.
 He noticed that he didn’t feel bad about doing nothing with his life because nobody was doing anything with theirs.
 There was no reason to resent other people’s accomplishments or to condemn his own sloth.
 The frozen world gave us time to figure out what was truly important.

 Then, out of the blue, one of my former students named Bill Adler started emailing and texting and calling.
 Bill had been a solid writer and careful reader in the three classes he took from me, always ready with perceptive insights and clever comments.
 He was also a bit strange.
-Foe one thing, he worked twice as hard as the other students for no class credit.
-He was also three decades older than most of them.
+He worked twice as hard as the other students for no class credit.
 He came to my office hours as frequently as anyone despite not really needing the help.
-He just seemed to enjoy talking about ideas.
+He just seemed to enjoy conversations about ideas.
 He was a successful lawyer who wanted to study Shakespeare.

 So we met during the fall pandemic twice a week, always at a restaurant, always outside.
 Two-hour lunches became four-, then five-hour dialogues.
 After the weather turned cold, we huddled in his open garage at a table under which he’d placed a heater to warm our legs.
-My feet were always cold, but after enough discussion of Othello or King Lear, the cold didn’t matter.
-That winter, Bill and I found our way back to truth.
+My feet were always cold, but after conversations about Othello or King Lear, the cold didn’t matter.
+That winter, Bill and I found our way back to wisdom.

 Whenever I asked Bill about his work, he mentioned a series of lectures he was giving to lawyers on the subject of retirement.
 At first his lectures concerned money.
 “There’s a lot more to retirement than money,” I told him.
 A year later, we had written more than half of this book.
 The twice-weekly conversations shifted to the subject of meaningful retirement.
-The transition from Shakespeare to meaningful retirement proved surprisingly easy, as so many of our insights from reading the plays and poetry applied to the worries people have about leaving work.
-When we looked at our country, we saw record numbers of people leaving their jobs in 2021, many of them opting for early retirement.
-It seemed, suddenly, that Bill and I were in a position to say true things to people who needed to hear them.
+The transition from Shakespeare to meaningful retirement proved easy.
+A lot of what we learned from Shakespeare answered the worries people have about retiring.

 What Are the Lessons?

-Researching this book provided both of us with a great deal of purpose during a dark time.
+Researching this book gave us purpose during a dark time.
 It also surprised us.
-After we finished the first draft of this book, we realized that our effort to help people prepare for retirement had led us to the same old questions about the meaning of life that have been asked for all of human history.
+After we finished the first draft, we realized that helping people prepare for retirement led us to questions about the meaning of life that have been asked for all of human history.
 Bill showed Paul what people needed to learn, and Paul showed Bill where and how to find answers.
-Please be advised, these answers are not permanent.
-Humanity keeps inquiring about the meaning of life because every new age needs new answers to its old questions.
-This book offers the lessons most urgent for today’s final Act.
+Together, we want to offer the lessons most urgent for today’s final Act.

-The first chapter recognizes retirement as an individual’s transformation from a successful professional into non-working person.
-We start with Nietzsche’s parable “On the Three Metamorphoses.”
-The parable shows retirees three stages of change to expect as they enter retirement, with advice about some challenges specific to each stage.
-We include strategies for meeting these challenges, as well as advice about what emotions to expect.
-The popular film The Shawshank Redemption illustrates characters who either succeed or fail to transform, shedding light on what retirees can doto transition successfully into retirement.
+The first chapter describes retirement as a transformation.
+Retirees transform from a successful professional into a non-working person.
+We use Nietzsche’s parable “On the Three Metamorphoses” to explore three stages of transformation that retirees can expect, along with how to navigate your way through each stage.
+The popular film The Shawshank Redemption illustrates characters who either succeed or fail to transform, shedding light on what retirees can do to transition successfully into retirement.

 The second chapter turns to our need for two different kinds of relationship with other people: community and solitude.
 We survey some American intellectuals to see the important role a healthy social life plays in meaningful retirement.
 We also define relevant characteristics of a satisfying community.
 Yet we acknowledge the deep need for solitude shared by every person, to greater or lesser degree.
 Ralph Waldo Emerson and Henry David Thoreau teach us the healthiest relationship between solitude and community.

 Of course, changes in technology have enabled people to adopt new ways of being in a community.
 More people than ever are maintaining relationships through text messaging, email, social media, and video chats while isolating themselves physically.
 Chapter three examines the role played by digital media in overcoming physical limitations and maintaining relationships with friends and family.
-We discuss the good and bad afforded by disembodied communication, especially its advantages and threats.
-We make a case for staying connected with your environment, and maintaining physical contact with the people you love.
+We discuss both the good things and bad things afforded by disembodied communication.
+We make a case for staying connected with your environment and maintaining physical contact with people you love.

 Chapter four examines questions about wealth and legacy.
 Successful professionals will have an abundance of money, and most will plan to leave as much of their wealth as possible for their family.
 This chapter explores various definitions of legacy beyond wealth, including the sense of legacy and honor afforded by what scholars call the “gift economy.”
 We examine the tensions and potential problems surrounding wealth, especially where money is exchanged for caregiving services or used to convey gratitude to children for caregiving.
 We offer a view of legacy that is rooted in honor culture and gifting.

-Where some books on retirement might include a few lines about the importance of finding “meaning and purpose,” we devote two chapters to the subject.
-Chapter five defines purpose using the latest research in psychology and outlines several pathways to purpose.
-We also connect the difficulties of finding meaning to a centuries-long “crisis of meaning,” as defined by Viktor Frankl and other thinkers of the twentieth century.
-We acknowledge that the crisis of meaning confronts us all, even though none of us caused that difficulty.
-We are its victims.
+Where some books on retirement might include a few lines about the importance of finding “meaning and purpose,” we devote multiple chapters to the subject.
+Chapter five defines purpose using the latest research in psychology.
+We reveal several pathways to purpose.
+We also explore the difficulties of finding meaning in the midst of a centuries-long “crisis of meaning,” as defined by Viktor Frankl and other thinkers of the twentieth century.
+We acknowledge that the crisis of meaning confronts everyone, even though none of us caused it.
 Chapter five discusses some resolutions to the crisis of meaning.
 We reveal strategies to find and create meaning.

-The penultimate chapter of this book offers insights about the ultimate form of meaning.
-We explore what is sacred.
+Chapter seven finishes our discussion of meaning by exploring one of life’s most complicated subjects, which we call “the sacred.”
 We give a history of this important concept and explore some of the ways it appears to us.
-Since every human life is destined for an encounter with something sacred, we teach retirees what they can expect from what is sacred and how to prepare to meet it.
-Those preparations are an important part of a meaningful retirement.
+Since every human life is destined for an encounter with something sacred, we teach retirees what they can expect from what is sacred and how they can prepare to meet it.
+These preparations are an important part of a meaningful retirement.

-The final chapter of this book addresses the final fact of human life: its end.
-We look at our tendency to deny death, discuss alternatives to denial, and reveal a more appealing vision of the final fact.
-Death and wisdom converge in the last work we are called to do, which is the work of dying well.
+The final chapter addresses the final fact of human life.
+We look at our tendency to deny death, discuss alternatives to denial, and reveal a more appealing vision of it.
+Death and wisdom converge in the final work we are called to perform, the work of dying well.
+We try to recover the ideal of a “good death” in order to reacquaint the living with the dead, so that by remembering how to die we might also remember how to live.
 We look at examples of people who died well and offer practical advice for how to follow them.
-We try to recover the ideal of a “good death” in order to reacquaint the living with the dead, so that by remembering how to die we might also remember how to live.

 As your authors, we have spoken both separately and together in this introduction.
-But in the body of the book we found it challenging to speak either separately or together.
-The question of how to refer to Bill or Paul proved to be a constant, ongoing distraction.
-We decided to combine our voices into a single “I,” a single “me,” who is a composite of us both.
-This solution represents our conviction that what matters most at this time in history is focusing on the things all humans have in common with each other, not the things that divide us.
+But in the body of the book, we combine our voices into a single “I,” a single “me,” who is a blend of us both.
+We want to focus on the things we share in common, not what divides us.

-As you read, then, please understand that both Bill and Paul are “I.” This composite narrator affords the book some wonderful surprises.
-The composite “I” gets to have two fathers and two mothers.
-I get to have the experience of a multi-decade, successful law practice and a decades-long, successful teaching career.
-I get the benefit of experience from walking two diverse paths, and I get to share that experience with you.
+As you read, then, please understand that both Bill and Paul are “I.” This blended narrator has two fathers and two mothers, the experience of a multi-decade law practice and a teaching career.
+I get the benefit of experience from walking two different paths, and I get to share that experience with you.
 In exchange, all of us have to relax about details like whether it was Bill or Paul who drove to Florida and back.
-Both of them worked over that chapter, and they exchanged stories and analysis of the experience until it may as well have happened to them both.
-I hope this narrative voice doesn’t confuse or alarm you.
+Both of them worked over that chapter.
+I hope this blended narrator doesn’t confuse you.

-Likewise, I hope the lessons learned and transmitted in this voice prove valuable as you prepare and enter your golden years.
-I’ve tried to say nothing in this book that a minimum of two other, smarter people haven’t said before.
-In many cases I’m only repeating the insights of Shakespeare and Huxley and Equiano and Sontag and Aristotle and Heaney and others, along with the beliefs that each of those luminous souls adopted from their own experiences in their own time.
+Likewise, I hope this book helps you enter your golden years with confidence and a plan for success.
+The lessons included in this book have all been approved by other, smarter people who said versions of them in the past.
+In some ways, I’m repeating the insights of Shakespeare and Huxley and Equiano and Sontag and Aristotle and Heaney.
 The whole pack of them, like you and I and the rest of humanity, are “the same but different.”
 That’s how the poet and undertaker Thomas Lynch describes the human race.
-We are the same as one another but different.
+We are the same as one another, but different.
 These days there is no shortage of reminders about our differences.
-I want to focus on the sameness, in the hopes that one of life’s most fearful and thrilling transitions can be enriched with the greatest possible meaning from people who are not so different, in the end, from you and me.
+I want to focus on the sameness, in the hopes that one of life’s most fearful and thrilling transitions can be enriched with the greatest possible meaning from people who are not so different, in the end, from you and I.